Switzerland on the Arabian Sea, Oman, Middle East

 Houses around the Sultan's Palace, Muscat, photographed by Barbara Athanassiadis.

-Travellers can admire this synthesis in the flower beds that line the streets and that an army of gardeners is always busy pruning.
-They told me that Sultan Qabus learned to love flowers during his studies in England.
-This might explain why there is so much attention paid to their presence along the streets of the city.
-The banks, large public buildings and offices of companies have been fashioned after a modern architectural style, similar to that of the Mediterranean.
-Stained-glass windows and white plaster dominate.
-The Great Mosque, one of the largest of the Arabian Peninsula, is built entirely of white marble from India, sparkling under the strong sunshine and the carpet inside, reputedly one of the largest in the Arab world, was handmade in Iran.
+Travellers can admire this harmonious aesthetic in the flowerbeds lining the streets—an endless ribbon of colour that a small army of gardeners is constantly pruning.
+I was told that Sultan Qaboos developed a love of flowers during his studies in England, which perhaps explains the great attention devoted to their presence throughout the city.
+Banks, major public buildings and corporate offices follow a modern architectural idiom reminiscent of the Mediterranean, where stained glass and white plaster prevail.
+The Grand Mosque — one of the largest in the Arabian Peninsula — is built entirely of white marble from India that dazzles under the fierce sunshine, and inside lies a vast, hand-woven carpet from Iran, reputedly among the largest in the Arab world.

 Traditional dhows in Muscat, Oman